-The purpose of this report is to describe the development of a coast wide monitoring plan for Louisiana with specific implementation recommendations for Barataria Basin and Pontchartrain Region (Breton Sound, Pontchartrain and Mississippi River Delta basins).
-This cross-disciplinary research was conducted under the Coastal Ecology and People, Resources, and Technology (formerly the Human Dimensions) programs with additional support from the Physical Processes and Sediment Systems and the Natural Systems Modeling and Monitoring programs.
+The purpose of this report is to describe the development of a coastwide monitoring plan for Louisiana with specific implementation recommendations for Barataria Basin, Pontchartrain Region (Breton Sound, Pontchartrain and Mississippi River Delta basins), and the western basins of Calcasieu-Sabine, Mermentau, Teche-Vermilion, Atchafalaya, and Terrebonne.
+This cross-disciplinary research was conducted under the Coastal Ecology and Human Dimensions programs with additional support from the Applied Geosciences and the Natural Systems Modeling programs at The Water Institute of the Gulf.
+The acknowledgments section provides a table with the versions of the report and the external colleagues that contributed.
 Version I of the report was produced in February 2015 and included only implementation recommendations for Barataria Basin.
 A presentation was given to state, federal, and non-governmental representatives in April 2015 to communicate the main findings of the report and elicit feedback on the monitoring design and implementation strategy.
 As a result of the workshop and from comments received during the review of the report by CPRA, Version II of the report was produced to include additional data analysis, improved integration with existing monitoring efforts, and a conceptual diagram of the linkages between the human and natural systems.
 The design developed for Barataria was then expanded to the basins east of the Mississippi River.
-The implementation recommendations for the Breton Sound, Pontchartrain, and Mississippi River Delta basins are incorporated into this Version III of the report.
+The implementation recommendations for the Breton Sound, Pontchartrain, and Mississippi River Delta basins were incorporated into Version III of the report.
+This Version IV recommends designs of the western basins as well as the other basins covered in the earlier versions.